jchowdhary/bronzeassessment/README.md

 ## 4. Run the notebooks

 You can run the notebooks interactively with Jupyter Notebook or JupyterLab, or execute them non-interactively.
+You can also download Jupyter extension and execute it within VS Code.

 Interactive (recommended):